 Biscuits and Gravy at Cookies with Altitude

 I ordered the special, turkey sausage and biscuits for under $6.
 I am generally skeptical of turkey sausage but this was a steaming bowl of deliciousness.
 The fresh biscuits were covered liberally in gravy and I would order it again.
 Ryan had a bagel sandwich and a donut.
 Our takeaway?
-Cookies with Altitude delivers good eats.
+Cookies with Altitude (now Silver Llama) delivers good eats.

 Thank you to Visit Leadville for hosting us on this visit.